pagkly/Zed/Investopedia/Accounting/Liability.md

 ## Current Liabilities

 Using the AT&T (NYSE:[T](https://www.investopedia.com/markets/[[Quote|quote]]?tvwidgetsymbol=t)) [[Balance Sheet|balance sheet]] as of Dec.
-31, 2012, current/short-term liabilities are segregated from long-term/non-current liabilities on the balance sheet.
+31, 2012, current/short-term liabilities are segregated from long-term/non-current liabilities on the [[Balance Sheet]].
 AT&T clearly defines its bank debt maturing in less than one year.
 For a company this size, this is often used as operating capital for day-to-day operations rather than funding larger items, which would be better suited using long-term debt.

 Like most assets, liabilities are carried at cost, not market value, and under [GAAP](https://www.investopedia.com/terms/g/gaap.asp) rules can be listed in order of preference as long as they are categorized.
 The AT&T example has a relatively high debt level under current liabilities.
 With smaller companies, other line items like accounts payable (AP) and various future liabilities like [payroll](https://www.investopedia.com/terms/p/payroll.asp), taxes, and ongoing expenses for an active company carry a higher proportion.